Nishan-k/Classification-on-Imbalanced-Data/README.md

 So, this is how we handle class imbalance problem, here we used Oversampling but depending on the situation, we can use Undersampling too.
+It is important in classification tasks to see the count of the target classes so there won't be any kind of bias and needs to be handled before training the model.